Three-Year MD Pathway FAQs

 Q. When can I apply, and when are the deadlines?

-Applications for the Three-Year MD pathway are available through the applicant portal beginning July 1st at 12:00 AM EST. Important deadlines to be aware of are as follows: (1) tertiary application deadline is February 28th by 11:59 PM EST; (2) interviews with residency program directors will occur in late March through April; (3) decision letters are sent by April 27th.
+Applications for the Three-Year MD pathway are available through the applicant portal beginning July 1st at 12:00 AM EST. Important deadlines to be aware of are as follows: (1) tertiary application deadline is March 1st by 11:59 PM EST; (2) interviews with residency program directors will occur in late March through April; (3) decision letters are sent in April.

 Q. What happens to my acceptance offer to the 4-year MD pathway if I’m not accepted into the 3-year MD pathway?